 The 1990 Acordo Ortográfico (orthographic agreement) was designed to simplify the spelling of Portuguese and remove redundant letters and accents.

 Even the Portuguese get confused about when to use a circumflect (^) and plenty more besides.
 The national television channel RTP had a regular feature called Bom Português where they stopped passers-by to test their knowledge of their own language.
 It could help you learn the correct spelling of tricky words, too.

 Even if you’re not living in Portugal or hooked up to the national channels, you can still watch programmes on demand on your PC or mobile devices via RTP Play and other stations, including SIC and TVI.

 The best Portuguese radio station for listening practice

-I made a concerted effort last year to listen to Portuguese radio when taking the dog for a walk.
+I made a concerted effort to listen to Portuguese radio when taking the dog for a walk and it really did help my comprehension.
 The best station for this, i.e. the one with more speaking than music, is TSF, which you can also listen to online.

 It’s a bit like listening to the more serious BBC radio stations which makes it easier to understand as there’s less slang and chit chat and more journalistic news reporting.